yyacoel/pipes/README.md

-## angular2-seed
+## Pipes!

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple starter project for building our pipes library

 This branch uses [Webpack](https://webpack.github.io/) for Development.
-There is also a SystemJS branch available.

-### Usage
+### How to set up:
 - Clone or fork this repository
 - Make sure you have [node.js](https://nodejs.org/) installed version 5+
 - Make sure you have NPM installed version 3+